raphaffou/projetWebPoly/README.md

 - [ ] Animation plays once at load ???
 - [ ] Responsive Cart
 - [ ] Notification on cart if items in it
+- [ ] Make the fitlers work in shop
 - [x] Put the blob at the right place + right colours
 - [x] Animate only on mouseover object
 - [x] Use pointermove instead of mousemove